arduino/docs-content/content/arduino-cloud/10.education/09.arduino-cloud-for-education/content.md

 ![Feature usage menu](assets/features-usage.png)

-### What is Arduino IoT Cloud?
+### What is Arduino Cloud?

-Arduino IoT Cloud is an easy-to-use Internet of Things application platform.
+Arduino Cloud is an easy-to-use Internet of Things application platform.
 Arduino IoT Cloud makes the creation of connected objects quick, simple, and secure.
 You can connect multiple devices and allow them to exchange real-time data.
 You can also monitor them from anywhere using a simple user interface.
 It is integrated into your Arduino Cloud Space.

 ***